5 promotional pricing strategies for increasing sales

 Some other tips:

-- Feature product photos or illustrations to reinforce that the shopper gets more product for the same amount of money.
+- Feature product photos or illustrations to reinforce that the shopper gets more for the same amount.

 One word of caution: careless parameters can undervalue your products.
 You don’t want to trigger thoughts like, “They make so many of these that they’re giving them away."